 For example, it makes more sense to see the number of units sold region-wise rather than the total of unit costs.
 So, you can delete the “Unit Cost” column by selecting the cross corresponding to the “Unit Cost” option under “Values”.

 This will delete the SUM of Unit Costs column from the Pivot Table.

 You can then click on the Add button next to “Values” and select “Units” from the dropdown.

-If the suggestions given by Google Sheets do not match your requirements, you can also manually build your own Pivot table.
+If the suggestions given by Google Sheets do not match your requirements, you can also manually build your own Google Sheet pivot table.